 If Wachovia Bank at 3529 Thomasville Rd does not have Second Chance Checking, you can try checking out other banks in Tallahassee.

-Having your bank account into the negative and subsequently not being able to pay it back is nothing an individual should have to go through.
-With increasing fees from NSF charges, it can be hard to pay the money back.
+Getting your bank account straight into the negative and subsequently not paying it back is nothing a person should have to experience.
+With stacking fees from NSF charges, it might be difficult to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank offers you a new bank account like this, they know that you have had some problems in the past with other banks.
+When a bank gives you a new checking account like this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've monetary problems with some other banking institutions, they put your name on a list called chexsystems.
+When you have got financial issues with other financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can obtain a second chance checking account, and sometimes banks may just take off a couple abilities to help make certain your account doesn't go into the negative again.
-When you get a fresh start with a checking account, be sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes banks may just take off a couple abilities to help make sure your account doesn't get into the negative once again.
+Whenever you get a fresh start with a checking account, make certain you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women finally cashed your check so you will have 4 fees that put your account in the negative.
-That could be 4 NSF charges.
-So together with your second chance bank account, you need to be sure you keep an eagle eye on all charges.
-Not only will you build trust together with your new bank, but you will get better at managing your dollars.
+Next thing you know, the man or women finally cashed the check so you now have 4 fees that put your accounts in the negative.
+That is 4 NSF service fees.
+So together with your second chance checking account, you need to be sure to retain an eagle eye on all charges.
+Not only will you create trust together with your new bank, but you can get better at managing your hard earned money.